Membership Inference Attacks on Machine Learning: A Survey: Membership Inference Attacks on Machine Learning Models

-Li and Zhang~\cite{li2020label} study label-only MIA when the target model only provides the predicted label of an input sample instead of a posterior vector.
-This is an attack scenario where the adversary is given minimal information.
-They propose two label-only MIA, a transfer-based attack and a perturbed-based attack.
-The transfer-based attack aims to construct a shadow model to mimic the target model.
-The intuition is that if the shadow model is similar enough to the target model, then the shadow model's confidence scores on an input instance will indicate its membership.
-The perturbation-based attack aims to add crafted noise to the target instance to turn it into an adversarial example.
+An attacker of the above MIAs is given full confidence scores of a target record to infer the membership status of the record.
+Li and Zhang~\cite{li2020label}, and Choquette et al.~\cite{choquette2021label} study MIAs in a more restricted scenario where the target model only provides the predicted label to the attacker.
+Li and Zhang~\cite{li2020label} propose two label-only MIAs, i.e., a transfer based MIA and a perturbation based MIA.
+The transfer based MIA aims to construct a shadow model to mimic the target model.
+The intuition is that if the shadow model is similar enough to the target model, then the shadow model's confidence scores on an input record will indicate its membership.
+The perturbation based attack aims to add crafted noise to the target record to turn it into an adversarial example.
 The intuition is that it is harder to perturb a member instance to a different class than a non-member instance.
-Thus, the magnitude of the perturbation is used to distinguish members from non-members.
-The adversary simply considers an instance with perturbation noise larger than a threshold as a member, and vice versa.
-Choquette-Choo et al.~\cite{choo2020label} also study label-only MIA and propose two attacks, data augmentation based attack and decision boundary distance based attack.
-For a target instance, data augmentation based attack creates additional data instances via different data augmentation strategies.
-These additional data instances are then used to query the target model and the adversary collects all the predicted labels.
-The attack intuition is that many models use data augmentation techniques during the training process.
-Thus, a member instance's augmented versions is less likely to change their predicted label.
-This enables the adversary to distinguish members from non-members through the behavior of augmented data instances.
-The decision boundary based attack estimates an instance's distance to the model's boundary and decides it as a member if its distance is larger than a threshold.
-The intuition is similar to Li and Zhang's~\cite{li2020label} perturbed-based attack.
-The success of label-only attacks demonstrate that ML models might be more vulnerable to MIA than we expect.
+Thus, the magnitude of the perturbation can be used to distinguish members from non-members.
+Choquette et al.~\cite{choquette2021label} also propose two label-only MIAs, i.e., data augmentation based MIA and decision boundary distance based MIA.
+For a target record, a data augmentation based attack creates additional data records via different data augmentation strategies.
+The additional data records are then used to query the target model and the attacker can collect all the predicted labels.
+The attack intuition is that many models use data augmentation during the training process.
+Thus, a member record's augmented versions are less likely to change their predicted label.
+The decision boundary based attack estimates a record's distance to the model's boundary and decides it is a member if its distance is larger than a threshold.
+The intuition is similar to Li and Zhang's~\cite{li2020label} perturbation based attack.
+The success of label-only MIAs demonstrate that ML models can be more vulnerable to MIAs than we expect.